Please also see:

 The federal government subsidizes the interest on Subsidized Federal Direct Stafford Loans on behalf of students while they are enrolled at least half-time in an eligible program at an eligible school, through their 6-month grace period and during other deferment periods based on need.
 A law passed in December 2011 eliminates the interest subsidy during the 6-month grace period on any loans that had a first disbursement made on or after July 1, 2012, and before July 1, 2014.

 Students who do not show financial need, and therefore may not borrow under the Subsidized Federal Direct Stafford Loan Program, may borrow funds through the Unsubsidized Federal Direct Stafford Loan Program.
 Students who borrow under this loan program are responsible for all interest accrued during periods of enrollment, their grace period and through repayment.
 Students can choose to pay the interest while in school, during grace periods and deferment or forbearance periods, or students can allow the interest to accrue and be capitalized (that is, added to the principal amount of the loan).
 If students choose not to pay the interest as it accrues, this will increase the total amount they have to repay because they will be charged interest on a higher principal amount.

 Federal Direct Parent PLUS Loan (PLUS Loan)

-The parent borrower has up to 10 years to repay the loan.
-Deferment of payments for up to four years during the time the student is actively enrolled at least half time in an undergraduate program is available.
+The parent borrower has several repayment plan options for repaying the loan.
+If the parent chooses the Standard Repayment Plan they have up to 10 years to repay the loan.
+The parent may request deferment of payments for up to four years during the time the student is actively enrolled at least half-time in an under-graduate program by contacting their federal servicer.